vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 though the fatigue/lethargy is not huge in absolute terms, and I'm still continuing to do stuff at close to my usual speed and intensity.

+After dinner, I got engrossed in the stuff I was doing and overall the abdominal discomfort was less salient.
+It's not clear to me if it actually receded or I was just more engrossed in my work and therefore thought about it less.

 ## Current learnings

 I've been updating [best practices around abdominal